glfw/gleq/README.md

 # GLEQ ̣̣— GLFW Event Queue

 **GLEQ** is a simple, header-only event queue for GLFW 3.
 It adds GLFW events for tracked windows to a single global queue.
-That's all.
-No magic.
+Nothing more.

-GLEQ is inspired by SDL and GLWT, and is written *as an example* for people requesting that GLFW provide an event queue API.
+GLEQ is inspired by [SDL](http://www.libsdl.org/) and [GLWT](https://github.com/rikusalminen/glwt), and is written *as an example* for people requesting that GLFW provide an event queue API, to show how easy it is to implement on top of GLFW callbacks.

 GLEQ is written in C89 and depends only on GLFW 3.1 or later.

-GLEQ is a work in progress but works just fine.
+GLEQ is a work in progress.
+It is undocumented and may change name, but it works as intended and covers all window related events up to and including GLFW 3.1.
+Just drop it into your project and include it.

 ## Using GLEQ